-- Approximately \$4.5 Million was expended in Community Development Block Grant Program (CDBG) Entitlement and Program Income monies for PY 20/21 - Nearly \$1.5 Million was expended in HOME Investment Partnership Program (HOME) Entitlement and Program Income monies for PY 20/21 - Approximately spent \$98,091 under the Emergency Solutions Grant (ESG) for homeless programs and services.
-Please note that this number only represents the 20/21 entitlement funds and was lower than usual due to the high amount of additional ESG monies being
+- Approximately \$3.7 Million was expended in Community Development Block Grant Program (CDBG) Entitlement and Program Income monies for PY 21/22 - \$1,243,198 was expended in HOME Investment Partnership Program (HOME) Entitlement and Program Income monies for PY 21/22 - \$234,205 expended from the Emergency Solutions Grant (ESG) for homeless programs and services. - This year represents the County's 5th straight year of meeting its HUD timeliness test which is ran in early May each year.
+The County

-- received through the CARES Act for both state and federal programs. - This year represents the County's 4th straight year of meeting its HUD timeliness test which is ran in early May each year.
-The County made significant changes to their program after missing two years in a row, and those changes have shown to be quite successful in ensuring timeliness is met each year. - This year marked the 4th full year of implementing the housing rehab program after many years of it being "on hold" due to understaffing.
-Six Rehabilitation projects were completed in the fiscal year. - Public Service dollars continue to be highly used and productive.
+- made significant changes to their program after missing two years in a row, and those changes have shown to be quite successful in ensuring timeliness is met each year. - This year marked the 5th full year of implementing the housing rehab program after many years of it being "on hold" due to understaffing.
+Two rehabilitation projects were completed in the fiscal year. - Public Service dollars continue to be highly used and productive.
 Each year the County receives far more requests than what is available.
-These funds assisted far more persons than originally planned for and continue to be provided to better meet the needs of the community.
-Over \$250,000 was expended for public service activities during 20/21 PY. - The County continued to commit and expend funds on public infrastructure and public facilities projects with over \$3 million being expended in 20/21 PY. - Additionally, the County only recently approved its use of CV funds during this program year thus only \$56,000 in those dollars were expended.
+These funds assisted far more persons than originally planned for and continue to be provided to better meet the needs of the community. \$484,937 was expended for public service activities during 21/22 PY which was 11.78% well below the 15% maximum. - The County continued to commit and expend funds on public infrastructure and public facilities projects with over \$2.5 million being expended in 21/22 PY. - Additionally, the County successfully expended \$2,225,750 in CARES (CDBG-CV) monies in 21/22 FY.